 In part, yes.
 The Museum is located in a century-old farmhouse, and the second floor does require use of a stairway (there is no elevator), but the first floor galleries are fully accessible, and there is a virtual tour of what is on the second floor.

-The Museum has a number of special collections, such as a collection of early ham equipment, World War I equipment, radio station studio equipment, etc. but such items are at a remote storage location.
+The Museum has a number of special collections, such as a collection of early ham equipment, World War I equipment, radio station studio equipment, it's now on display.
 From time to time such equipment will be featured in special temporary exhibits.
 The Museum also has an extensive library but much of it is also stored offsite.
 Those wishing to do historical research should contact the curator.

 Absolutely!
 In addition to the Museum in Bowie, the Museum maintains and exhibit of early radio and television receivers on display at the Library of American Broadcasting at the University of Maryland.

 As with most museums, yes!
 The National Capital Radio & Television is a 501(c)(3) non-profit organization and welcomes donations.
 Because of limited storage space; however, please contact our curator if you would like to donate radio or television receivers or related equipment.
 We also have a list of items we are seeking for exhibit.
 The Museum also accepts financial and in-kind donations.
-Please contact the office at (301) 390-1020 or by email at email@example.com if you are interested in in-kind items or financial support.
+Please contact the office at (301) 390-1020 or by email at email@example.com, if you are interested in donating in-kind items or providing financial support

 In addition to donations (see previous question), the Museum welcomes those who would like to volunteer to help.
 While knowledge of some aspect of radio and television is hugely helpful, it’s not required.
 There are many potential roles—acting as a tour guide (docent), helping design and build exhibits, repairing old radios and televisions, and many other jobs that need doing.
 If you are interested, please contact the Museum.